yahyagulshan/yahyagulshan.com/content/posts/Make-connection-with-kubernetes-and-jenkins.md

 hiddenFromHomePage: true
 ---

-# For make connection between Kubernetes and Jenkins
+# This document outlines the steps to connect Kubernetes and Jenkins on a Linux (Ubuntu) machine with Minikube running.

-## Prerequset
+## Prerequisites:

-* Jenkins is installed on Linux(ubuntu) machine and minikube is running .
+* Jenkins installed on a Linux (Ubuntu) machine.

+* Minikube running on the same machine.

-### Plugins required
+### Required Plugins:

 * Docker